EES assessment of geology and ground conditions

 Example of a survey monitoring point

 Land contamination is a common environmental issue in Australian cities.
 Melbourne's industrial and manufacturing heritage, combined with poor environmental management and waste disposal practices in the past, has left many thousands of potentially contaminated sites across the city.

-Most of the rock and soil removed during construction of Metro Tunnel will be what is known as "clean fill" – material that can potentially be reused or recycled.
+Most of the rock and soil removed during construction of the Metro Tunnel will be what is known as "clean fill" – material that can potentially be reused or recycled.
 However, the urban and industrial history of some parts of the alignment increase the likelihood of encountering hazardous materials.
 These materials could potentially include acid sulfate soils, gases and vapours, contaminated groundwater and asbestos.

-Construction of Metro Tunnel will generate an estimated two million cubic metres of excavated rock and soil.
+Construction of the Metro Tunnel will generate an estimated two million cubic metres of excavated rock and soil.

 During construction, there will be limited opportunities to re-use excavated clean fill as part of the project.
 As such, it will need to be removed from construction work sites and could be potentially re-used at other locations.